Poland Travel Guide

 Air – Ryanair and Wizz operate low-cost services across Poland and with the prices excellent they provide a good option for those with limited time.

-Car Hire – Car is reasonably priced with drivers needing to provide proof they have had a license for over one year and have an International Driving Permit.
+Car Hire – Renting a car is reasonably priced with drivers needing to provide proof they have had a license for over one year and have an International Driving Permit.

 Hitchhiking – Still quite popular in Poland so a great way to travel cheaply.